fragcolor-xyz/shards-examples/tutorials/snake/steps/step-5.md

                     (Count .snake) (GUI.Text :Format "Final score: {}"))))) ;; (2)
     ```

     1. `:Color` is an optional parameter for [`(GUI.Text)`](https://docs.fragcolor.xyz/shards/GUI/Text/).
-It specifies the color of the dsiplay text using `color` (which is a built-in type that represents a RGBA color, where each component is a value in the `[0, 255]` range.)
+It specifies the color of the dsiplay text using `color` (which is a built-in type that represents an RGBA color, where each component is a value in the `[0, 255]` range.)
     2. `:Format` is an optional parameter for [`(GUI.Text)`](https://docs.fragcolor.xyz/shards/GUI/Text/).
 It replaces `{}` in a given string by the input value.

 We will also change the background color of the game's play-space.
 We could change the background color of the whole window, but then the area with the **GAME OVER** text would also share that same color.
 Instead, we will create a new area for the game itself.
 To do so we can use a child window.

 === "EDN"